COVID-19 risk assessment results

-HM Government has issued guidance in response to the COVID-19 pandemic, titled “Working safely during COVID-19 in offices and contact centres”.
-G-Research has assessed the guidance chapters, objectives and steps, and carried out a detailed review and overall risk assessment relating to COVID-19 for Whittington House, Bedford Avenue and Stephen Street office locations.
-The results of the latest risk assessment have identified no remaining gaps in relation to the guidelines as of the 14th August 2020.
+HM Government has issued guidance for workplaces in response to the COVID-19 pandemic, titled “Working safely during COVID-19 in offices and contact centres”.
+G-Research has assessed the guidance chapters, objectives and steps, and carried out a detailed review and overall risk assessment relating to COVID-19 for the Whittington House, Bedford Avenue, One Stephen Street and 33 Alfred Place locations.
+The results of the risk assessment have identified no remaining gaps in relation to the guidelines as of the 22nd December 2020.

 |Social distancing for workers||6||41||41|

 |Managing your customers,

 visitors and contractors

 Equipment (PPE) and face

 |Inbound and outbound goods||1||7||7|

 Based on the COVID-19 Risk Assessment performed by G-Research, we have concluded we have provided a safe working environment and that the risk rating relating to Whittington House, Bedford Avenue, One Stephen Street and 33 Alfred Place is ‘Low’.
 As assessed on the 22nd December 2020.

 We are a meritocracy and pay all staff based on performance and regardless of gender, race, religion, sexuality or any other factor other than how well they do their job.
 Similarly when we recruit we seek the best candidate for each role again regardless of gender, race, religion, sexuality etc. The statistics reflect that the best paying roles in our business require undergraduate and in many cases postgraduate study in maths, computer science, the physical sciences and technology.
 Men account for roughly three times as many graduates* in these subjects as women and have done for many years and so not surprisingly men dominate the best paying roles in our business.
 We believe that the gender bias in university admissions mentioned above is an important issue that needs to be addressed.